PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries_and_autoscale/README.md

-# VM-Series Auto Scaling example with VM-Series in target group for Gateway Load Balancer
+# Combined model example - VM-Series Auto Scaling

 A Terraform example for deploying VM-Series firewalls in an autoscaling group on AWS.
 All VM-Series instances are automatically registered in target group for Gateway Load Balancer.